 Welcome to Our Community Cup Coffeehouse!

-We started this coffeehouse primarily as an activity for people with disabilities, autism, Aspergers, etc., to attend.
+We started this coffeehouse primarily as an activity for people with disabilities, all disabilities, to attend.
 However, it is open to everyone.
 We want to help everyone respect each other’s differences.
 By bringing us all together, we will build a better community.
 We have had many singer/songwriters and bands who have expressed interest in performing at Our Community Cup coffeehouse.
 The church basement provides a relatively small venue, seating a maximum of 50 people.
 Check out our FAQs page to find out more.

 The coffeehouse includes activities and free time with an emphasis on promoting an environment that will encourage social interaction, cooperation, and fun.
 In a true coffeehouse spirit, there will, of course, be live music.
 As the performers start to sign up for certain dates, their biographies will appear on the Performers page.

 We provide a social venue for you to share and enjoy the company of others while doing things that you like.
 Maybe play a game, chess, checkers or Magic or other card game.
 Please bring your favorite game to share.
 Feel free to sing along or just listen to the music.

 We do not charge a fee but rather provide this experience in the gift economy.
 Please come and participate and share a gift with us according to your ability as a symbol of gratitude.
 The relationship we have with you is based on trust, which we need more of in our world.
 You trust us to provide a worthwhile experience and we trust that you will support us.
 We set a suggested amount for each event but then allow you to give whatever amount you feel that you can afford.
 You will determine what value our coffeehouse can provide to you.

 So that everyone can get the most out of their experience at the coffeehouse, there will only be one rule that everyone must follow and that is the Golden Rule: